Barry-Williams/python-cheatsheet/README.md

 >>> a = 5
 >>> b = 10
 >>> f'Five plus ten is {a + b} and not {2 * (a + b)}.'
-'Five plus ten is 15 and not 30.'
+print ('Five plus ten is 15 and not 30.')
 ```

 [_Return to the Top_](#python-cheatsheet)